 Most home fires this time of year are caused by candles.
-It’s important to never leave candles unattended and to keep lit candles away from flammable materials—we’re looking at you, tinsel.
-Always place candles on a sturdy and stable surface, not a rolling table, mattress or cushion.
-Consider artificial, battery operated candles instead of traditional ones whenever possible.
+It’s important to never leave candles unattended and to keep lit candles away from flammable materials such as other décor or curtains.
+Always place candles on a sturdy and stable surface.
+Consider battery-operated candles instead of traditional ones whenever possible.

 Water your fresh tree often to keep it from drying out.

 If you have an artificial tree, be sure it’s UL approved and fire-retardant.
-If you choose a fresh tree, be sure to water it daily and keep it at least three feet away from heat sources like fireplaces and radiators to reduce the risk of a home fire.
+If you choose a fresh tree, be sure to water it daily and keep it at least three feet away from heat sources like fireplaces and radiators.
 If you notice needles falling off at just a touch, this is a sign that the tree is drying out and at greater risk of catching fire.
 When it’s time to retire your tree, store it away from your home and garage.
 Other flammable decorations, such as fresh wreaths and garland, should be discarded immediately after the holidays.

 Avoid distractions in the kitchen and use timers.

-Whether it’s hosting, decorating or last-minute gift wrapping, many find themselves multitasking in the kitchen more than usual during the holiday months which increases the risk of a home fire.
-Try to avoid distractions and use timers—queue “alexa set a timer for 10 minutes”—to remind you to remove items from the stove and oven.
+Whether you’re hosting, decorating or last-minute gift wrapping, you may find yourself multitasking in the kitchen more than usual during the holidays.
+Try to avoid distractions and use timers to remind you to remove items from the stove and oven.
 Keep anything that can catch fire away from your stove-top and turn it off whenever you leave the kitchen.
 We also recommend keeping an ABC rated fire extinguisher in your kitchen.

 Keep your plans offline and remember to lock your doors.